greenonline/YACCAdventure/README.md

    - Fixes "stab Thorin" and "stab Thorin to death"
 9. "help"
 10. "look" and "kill"
-11. crash on syntax error, unknown
+11. Crash on syntax error, i.e. unknown word
     - does not work correctly
 12. "quit"
 13. "knife"